 The Sheffield Moors collectively form the headwaters of the River Don.

 They are an iconic landscape with internationally important habitats and species.
 They also provide a range of ecosystem services including floodwater storage; carbon capture; drinking water supply; wildlife conservation and recreation.

 The Sheffield Moors Partnership draws together various landowners with the aim of managing the landscape as a whole, for wildlife and for people across the 56km² moorland area.
-The partners include Sheffield City Council, National Trust, RSPB, Peak District National Park Authority, Natural England and the Wildlife Trust for Sheffield and Rotherham.
+The partners include Sheffield City Council, National Trust, RSPB, Peak District National Park Authority, Natural England and Sheffield and Rotherham Wildlife Trust